MalloZup/weminum/README.md

 # weminum

-minimal framework for testing web application
+Using terraform and chromedriver plus cucucumber for testing a webui application.